Poetry about cricket: Verses and songs

-Cheered with the rank and file.

-Victory Calypso

-At Lord's in 1950, West Indies defeated England in England for the first time.
+At Lord's in 1950, the West Indies defeated England in England for the first time.
 Egbert Moore, who sang under the pseudonym Lord Beginner, popularized the most famous of cricketing calypsos to celebrate the occasion.
 He was accompanied by Calypso Rhythm Kings, "supervision" by Denis Preston.
 It was recorded on the Melodisc (1133) label (MEL 20).
 The song was originally composed by Lord Kitchener.
 "The Victory Calypso" also immortalised the spin bowling pair of Sonny Ramadhin and Alf Valentine.
-The calypso begins thus:
+Lord Kitchener also wrote "The Ashes" about Australia vs MCC 1954-55.